Laurent phenomenon for Landau-Ginzburg models of complete intersections in Grassmannians of planes: Vertical blocks

 \item[(x)] the rational function $R(k,3)$ is a Laurent polynomial in the variables of $V$ such that the $\Lambda_{\MM,\WW,\gamma,k}$-degree of any Laurent monomial of $R(k,3)$ is non-negative. \end{itemize}

-Then there exists a change of variables $\psi$ that agrees with the triplet $(\QQ,V,R)$ and with the block $B$ such that for the transformation $(\QQ'',V'',R'')$ of the triplet $(\QQ,V,R)$ associated to $\psi$ the rational function $\psi^*F_{\QQ,V,R}$ is a Laurent polynomial in the variables of $V''$. \end{lemma} \begin{proof} Abusing notation a little bit, we assign $a_{k,2}=R(k,2)=1$.
-Note that conditions~(iii) and~(iv) imply that for any $i\in [\gamma,k]$ one has
+Then there exists a change of variables $\psi$ that agrees with the triplet $(\QQ,V,R)$ and with the block $B$ such that for the transformation $(\QQ'',V'',R'')$ of the triplet $(\QQ,V,R)$ associated to $\psi$ the rational function $\psi^*F_{\QQ,V,R}$ is a Laurent polynomial in the variables of $V''$. \end{lemma} \begin{proof} The proof is similar to the proof of Lemma~\ref{lemma:horizontal-block-G2-start}.
+Here we define the main and the weight variables as follows.
+If $\gamma<k$, we put $u=k$.
+If $\gamma=k$, then $\WW\neq\varnothing$, and we put $u=\min\WW$ (so that $u\neq\gamma$ by definition of block history).
+In both cases we choose $a_{u,1}$ to be the weight variable and~$a_{\gamma,1}$ to be the main variable.
+The weights (cf.~\eqref{eq:s-i-horizontal-start}) are defined as